HL7/davinci-deqm/input/includes/data-model-standards-landscape.md

 support some subset of this version of FHIR
 -    **FHIR STU3** - This is
 the version that US Core, QI Core, and many other implementation guides were originally based on.
 There is broad vendor support for this version.
--  **FHIR R4** - This is the version that this IG, and most recent versions US Core, QI Core and CQMF are based on.
+-  **FHIR R4** - This is the version that this IG, and most recent versions US Core, QI Core and CQFM are based on.
 This is the first normative release of FHIR, including several of the foundational, conformance, and administrative resources going normative.

 In addition to _what_ data is reported, use cases frequently require the